sugarfi/gigadex/docs/startup-list.md

 ## Notes

 + Motd
-  + Add custome syntax or code to allow easy changing to the message
+  + Add custom syntax or code to allow easy changing to the message